1C:Enterprise uses a variety of lists to display data.

 To create a conditional appearance item, click Add.
 This opens a window where you can edit the conditional appearance item.
 In this window, specify the following:

-- On the Format tab, specify the appearance parameters: background color, font color, and so on.
+- On the Format tab, specify the appearance for items that match the condition: background color, font color, and so on.

 - On the Condition tab, specify the condition for applying the formatting.
 It is similar to specifying filter conditions.